A geometric comparison of entanglement and quantum nonlocality in discrete systems: The state space geometry of entanglement and CGLMP--Bell inequality violation for bipartite qutrits

 The class of line states are graphically illustrated in Fig.~\ref{lineNL}, and a particular slice of the off-line states is visualized in Fig.~\ref{P00P01P10}~(b).

-For the states $\rho_{\textrm{line}}(\alpha,\beta,\gamma)$ the PPT boundary is The boundary of separability obtained by optimal entanglement witnesses revealing further (bound) entangled states is given by \cite{BFreiburg} and the equations one gets via permutations with respect to $\alpha,\beta,\gamma$.
+For the states $\rho_{\textrm{line}}(\alpha,\beta,\gamma)$ the PPT boundary is As stated in \cite{BFreiburg} further (bound) entangled states can be revealed using optimal entanglement witnesses which for the boundary of separability written in implicit form yield and the equations one gets via permutations with respect to $\alpha,\beta,\gamma$.
 The boundary of CGLMP--Bell violation is deduced via (\ref{addnoise}) from the values $\max I_3(\rho)$ of $1000$ equally spaced states on the boundaries of positivity ($\alpha = \frac{\beta+\gamma-1}{8}$ (and all parameter permutations of this term) and $\gamma = 1-\alpha-\beta$).
 The resulting points apparently describe a spherical surface which meets the boundaries of positivity and PPT at the point $\alpha=\beta=\gamma=\frac{1}{3}$.
 This sphere appears to be intersected by planes in the vicinity of the isotropic states, Fig.~\ref{lineNL}.

 When taking into account symmetries and the fact that (\ref{maxvalue}) yields the boundary parameter $\frac{1}{2} (6 \sqrt{3}-9)$ for the isotropic states one can suppose a sphere with radius $r=\frac{1}{156} (413 \sqrt{3}-558)$ and center at $\alpha=\beta=\gamma=\frac{1}{156} (-361+186 \sqrt{3})$.
 These specifications coincide with the numerical data up to the order $10^{-6}$.